grafana/k6-chaos/README.md

       Parameters:
         options: controls the attack
-          - delay: average delay in network packages (in milliseconds)
+          - delay: average delay in requests (in milliseconds)
           - variation: variation in the delay (in milliseconds)
           - error_rate: rate of requests that will return an error
           - error_code: error code to return